arguseyes/argus-eyes/README.md

 ## Introduction

 After installing, you want to tell argus-eyes which pages and which components to check for visual regression.
-Argus-eyes works by going over a straightforward JSON file containing the pages with their url's, and the components with their CSS-selectors.
+Argus-eyes works by going over a straightforward JSON file containing the resolutions you want to capture, as well as the pages with their url's, and the components with their CSS-selectors.

 Once argus-eyes knows where to find the components, it's time for some command line action.
 The first command you want to use is `$ argus-eyes add master`.
 This makes argus-eyes go over the config file and take screenshots of